nlwens/chat_backend/README.md

 ---

-## Future Improvements
+## Possible Future Improvements
-- Support user authentication, preferable JWT token.
+- Support user authentication, preferably using JWT token.
-- Add full CRUD for all 3 sources.
+- Add more features such as changing username or group name to enhance functionality.
-- Optimize database queries for better performance.
+- Optimize database queries or introduce redis cache for better performance.